-HIMB provides net-pen, tank space and grant administration for aquaculture researchers from a number of University departments.
-HIMB's unique setting makes spawning and larval growth studies possible and may lead to the development of a method to grow popular food fish rather than harvest them from the wild.
+HIMB provides net-pen, tank space and grant administration for coral restoration and aquaculture researchers from a number of University departments.
+HIMB's unique setting makes spawning and larval growth studies possible.

 PLANKTON INVESTIGATIONS - Org Code: MAPIMB

 HIMB scientists study marine bacteria, their effect on their surroundings and where the different groups are found in the water column.